Biden makes 1st in-person appearance in more than 2 months

 Since abruptly canceling a March 10 rally in Cleveland at the onset of the coronavirus pandemic, the presumptive Democratic presidential nominee has waged much of his campaign from his home in Wilmington.
 When Biden emerged on Monday, he wore a face mask, in contrast to President Donald Trump, who has refused to cover his face in public as health officials suggest.

 Biden and his wife, Jill, laid a wreath of white flowers tied with a white bow, and bowed their heads in silence at the park.
-He saluted and could be heard saying “Never forget.”
+He saluted.
+“Never forget the sacrifices that these men and women made,” he said after.
+“Never, ever, forget.”

 “I feel great to be out here.”
-Biden told reporters after, his words muffled through his black cloth mask.
+Biden told reporters, his words muffled through his black cloth mask.
 His visit to the park was unannounced and there was no crowd waiting for him.

 But Biden briefly greeted a county official and another man, both wearing face masks and standing a few feet away.
 Biden also yelled to another, larger group standing nearby, “Thank you for your service.”
 His campaign says Biden has gone to the park for Memorial Day often in the past, though services were canceled Monday in the pandemic.